canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 In the GUI, select the Kafka Flume charm and select the Configure option from the menu.
 Towards the bottom you'll see an entry for the kafka_topic.
 Set this to `cpu-metrics-topic`.

-Next we have to use the command line, if you've not installed the GUI, you can click the shell icon at the top of the Juju GUI and get a shell in your browser.
+Next we have to use the command line, if you've not installed the CLI, you can click the shell icon at the top of the Juju GUI and get a shell in your browser.
 If you're using the CLI you're all set.

 We create a Kafka topic running the following command: